SkafteNicki/dtu_mlops/03_debuggin_and_visualization/readme.md

 ```
 Requested Kineto profiling but Kineto is not available, make sure PyTorch is built with USE_KINETO=1
 ```
-You will sadly not be able to complet them.
+You will sadly not be able to complete them.
 However, if not, the exercise will also require you to have the tensorboard profiler plugin installed:
 ```
 pip install torch_tb_profiler